UNICEF Australia and the Bupa Foundation support Australian young people to take an active role in shaping their futures.

 Every child and young person under 18 have the right to participate and have their opinions included in decision-making processes that relate to their lives, according to Article 12 of the UN Convention of the Rights of the Child.

-UNICEF Australia will keep schools updated on the impact and outcomes from students' participation and future advocacy opportunities.
+UNICEF Australia will keep school attendees updated on the impact and outcomes from students' participation and future advocacy opportunities.

 Better World Youth Summit, 2022